apehex/web3-evasion-techniques/report/web3-evasion-techniques.md

 ##### External Function Calls

-A given smart contract can redirect the execution flow to external addresses. `address.call`{.Solidity} will segregate the contexts of the contracts, while `address.delegatecall`{.Solidity} allows the target contract to modify the state of the origin address.
+A given smart contract can redirect the execution flow to external addresses. `address.call` will segregate the contexts of the contracts, while `address.delegatecall` allows the target contract to modify the state of the origin address.

 These external calls may be aimed at: